 The Simple Explanation

-In a perfect scenario, photographing lightning at night should be quite simple.
+In the perfect scenario, learning the technique and settings for how to photograph lightning at night should be quite simple.

-This is going to take a little bit of judgement on your part and largely relies on how intense the lightning is and how far away it is.
-This table is a guide to what you’ll probably need to shoot at.
-It is not set in stone.
-The top row refers to the brightness of the lightning and the first column refers to how far away the lightning is.
+This is going to take a little bit of time on your part!
+These values largely rely on how intense the lightning is and how far away it is.
+This table of aperture camera settings is a useful guide, but it’s not set in stone.
+The top row refers to the brightness of a lightning storm and the first column refers to how far away a lightning is.